tijcolem/Bengine/README.md

 [![Gitter chat](https://badges.gitter.im/gitterHQ/gitter.png)](https://gitter.im/BlockEngine/Lobby)

 # Bengine
-A javascript browser block engine.
+A browser block engine.

 Bengine handles the creating and deleting of "blocks", which are just html elements.
 You can create custom blocks with special javascript functionality and add them to Bengine.
-Those custom blocks are coded into contructor objects which are called "extensibles".
+Those custom blocks are coded into constructor objects which are called "extensibles".

+Bengine also supports Opaque, LTI, & API protocols for acting as a quiz engine for learning management systems.

 For a simple example of the block engine, visit [wisepool playground](http://wisepool.io/play).